Shopify Balance Account Review: Features, Fees, Pros/Cons

 ---|

-With the Wise personal account, it’s free to hold 40+ currencies and to receive payments in 9 currencies.
-However, USD wire payments and CAD SWIFT payments cost a fixed fee per payment.
+With the Wise personal account, it’s free to hold 40+ currencies and to receive payments in 8+ currencies.
+USD wire payments and CAD SWIFT payments cost a fixed fee per payment.

-There is a one-off fee to receive a Wise debit card.
+There is a one-off fee to receive a Wise Multi-Currency Card.
 Two withdrawals per month of up to $100 each are free with this card.
 Additional withdrawals are charged at a low fee of $1.50 plus 2%.

 You can visit the Wise account fees page to see a full breakdown.

-The Wise Business account enables you to hold 40+ currencies in one account for free.
-You also get access to a host of business tools and connections at no extra cost.
+The Wise Business account also enables you to hold 40+ currencies in one account for free.
+However, the benefit of this account is that you also get access to a host of business tools and connections at no extra cost.
+Most business account providers charge extra subscription fees for these additional tools, but the Wise Business account comes with no monthly fees.
+You can simply use the business tools you need with no extra costs.

-Get your own UK, Eurozone, Australian, New Zealand, US account details and more for a small, one-time setup fee.
-This allows you to have local account details in areas where you don't have a local address.
+Its also possible to get your own UK, Eurozone, Australian, New Zealand, US account details and more for a small, one-time setup fee.
+This allows you to have local account numbers in areas where you don't have a local address.
 Use them to get paid or withdraw international payments from platforms like Amazon for free.

 You can check the Wise Business fees page for a full breakdown.